All 25 Lucinda Riley Books In Order + Printable Booklist

 Lucinda Riley Books In Order – The Seven Sisters Series

-The Seven Sisters series is historical fiction at its best but also has contemporary elements as they take place over dual time periods.
+The Seven Sisters series is historical fiction at its best, but also has contemporary elements as they take place over dual time periods.

 As previously mentioned, there was a bit of confusion about this series because when Book Seven (The Missing Sister) was finally published in 2021, we thought we would finally learn the secrets of this series.

 After waiting seven long books to find out the answers to some very compelling questions, readers certainly expected some sort of resolution in The Missing Sister.
-But, that didn’t happen!
+But that didn’t happen!
 Boy, talk about keeping your readers guessing.
 Lucinda has done an excellent job of that.

-Unfortunately, as mentioned above, Lucinda Riley passed away in 2021 before the last book (Atlas: The Story Of Pa Salt) was finished.
+Unfortunately, as mentioned above, Lucinda Riley passed away in 2021 before the last book (Atlas: The Story of Pa Salt) was finished.

 We found out sometime later that Lucinda did leave extensive notes about this book series, and her son Harry Whittaker, also an author, finished the last book for his mother.

-Here are The Seven Sisters books in order.
+Here are the Seven Sisters books in order.
 It’s best if you read these in the order of publication.

 • The Seven Sisters (2014)